Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places of Bengal

 Gopiballavpur, approximately 200 kilometers from Kolkata, is a small village on the banks of Subarnarekha River.
 Gopiballavpur presently falls under the domination of the newly formed Jhargram district of West Bengal.
 It takes around four hours to reach by road from Kolkata along the Bombay Road.
-It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places in Bengal.
+It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places of Bengal.

 The lush green jungle stretches of Jhargram could be seen long before we entered Garhsalboni forest – the starting point of the Lodhashuli range.
 The road condition was by far good till this point, but we had to pay multiple heavy tolls on way.
 Needless to say, our driving experience of Jhargram so far was like a paradise for nature lovers.